West Chester University

 The authors grant WCU and the WCU Research Consortium the right to distribute abstracts, photographs, or excerpts of their presentations before and after the event.

-Authors will set up their presentations between 8:00 AM and 8:30 AM.
-They will arrange to remove their presentations between 3:30 PM and 4:00 PM.
-The Research Consortium is under no obligation to deal with material left after 4:00 PM.
+Authors will set up their posters, table displays, and demonstrations and/or bring their materials for the Authors’ Corner between 12 noon and 12:45 PM.
+They will arrange to remove their materials between 3 and 3:30 PM.
+The Research Consortium is under no obligation to deal with material left after 3:30 PM.

-For posters and table displays, an author will attend the presentation for at least one hour during the period from 1:30 to 3:30 PM.
+For posters and table displays, an author will attend the presentation for at least one hour during the period from 1 to 3 PM.
+Authors of demonstrations should attend the full two hours.

 Neither WCU nor the WCU Research Consortium can be responsible for items displayed.
 Valuable items should be supervised by the authors.